This post contains links that we may earn a small commission for at no cost to you read more

 If you wanted to do some resistance training or strength training to complement rowing, you should focus on these muscles.

 Some say that you should also consider the abdominals.
 This is especially true for newbies who are just beginning to learn the rowing motion.
 You should work out the abs to ensure that you protect the back muscles.
+If you are new to rowing be sure to check out my article on what is a good rowing pace.

 Rowing does involve the abdominals when you perform the strokes correctly, but beginners may not yet master the technique.
 Doing a complementary workout for this muscle group will not hurt.